cpplain/launch-school-core-curriculum/rb101/lesson_4/lesson-4-notes.md

 # => [1, 3]
 ```

+### `Enumerable#first`

-- `Enumerable#first` doesn’t take a block but does take an optional argument that represents the number of elements to return, which defaults to one if no argument give
+- Doesn’t take a block but does take an optional argument that represents the number of elements to return, which defaults to one if no argument give

 ```ruby
 [1, 2, 3].first(2)
 # => [1, 2]
 ```

+### `Enumerable#include?`

-- `Enumerable#include?` returns `true` if the argument exists in the collection
+- Returns `true` if the argument exists in the collection

 ```ruby
 [1, 2, 3].include?(1)